 Access to resources available now and receive an update about the upcoming tools

-The PE Open Forum is jointly organised by PFMD, EUPATI and PARADIGM
+The PE Open Forum is jointly organised by PFMD, EUPATI and EPF

 Patient Focused Medicines Development (PFMD) was established in October 2015 as an open, independent global coalition of health stakeholders.